brightcode/smtp-server/README.md

-# Smtp::Server
+# SMTP::Server

-TODO: Write a gem description
+Simple SMTP server for receiving mails from trusted sources.
+For example in a Postfix content filter.

 ## Installation